moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/commit-time-checklist.md

   - UI: usability (ex: easy to see what is a button or input field)
   - clear, readable, exact variable names
   - add comments if new code is not intuitive
 - npm run dev must work.
 Don't commit a broken app.
 Also, don't leave any major/large parts of the site broken.
-It's ok to have small parts broken, if you are currently working on them.(ok)
+It's ok to have small parts broken, if you are currently working on them and you've left documentation about the bug in the affected file.
 - JS scripts always have "node relative/path/to/file.js" so that I can copy and paste in order to run the script
 - record tasks completed and hours worked in ../daily/yyyy-mm-dd.md
   - add enough detail so I can get a feel for what you're doing during the hours you report.
 This is important because of the following reasons I've personally observed at work;